Skip to main content

 If the shower-leaking-through-ceiling problem isn’t convincing enough for you, a water leak anywhere in your home should indicate a drain clogging somewhere.

 1. Use tools exclusively designed for snaking.
-They are made with materials that are tough on blockages but gentler on PVC plastics that your pipes are most likely made of or iron in older plumbing systems.
-They are also blunt at the tip, which may prevent causing abrasions to your drain’s interior.
-They also come in softer or more flexible alternatives if you don’t have the dexterity to handle a stiffer or harder one.
+They’re made with materials that are tough on blockages but gentler on PVC plastics that your pipes are most likely made of, or iron in older plumbing systems.
+They’re also blunt at the tip, which may prevent causing abrasions to your drain’s interior.
+They also come in softer or more flexible alternatives if you don’t have the dexterity to handle a stiffer one.

-2. Feel around gently, don’t take jabs at it.
-You are working blindly, and the slower and softer you go, the fewer risks you pose to your shower drain and sink’s P Trap.
+2. Feel around gently; don’t take jabs at it.
+You’re working blindly, and the slower and softer you go, the fewer risks you pose to your shower drain and sink’s P trap.

 3. An additional step you can take is using magnets.
-Yes, magnets.
 Hold a strong magnet on top of your sink’s drain in case any metal or magnetic obstructions are small enough to fit.
 They might be light enough to get pulled out by the magnetic attraction.
-Pendants, earrings, and metal studs can fall into your shower tray and get sucked into the drain without you knowing, so if you often forget to take the jewelry off before you shower, take this extra step.
-This step might also be useful if you notice certain metal fixtures are missing around your bathroom.
-Don’t forget, a bathroom tile that is porcelain or ceramic is also magnetic.
+Pendants, earrings, and metal studs can fall into your shower tray and get sucked into the drain, so if you often forget to take jewelry off before you shower, try this.
+It might also be useful if you notice certain metal fixtures are missing around your bathroom.
+Don’t forget that a porcelain or ceramic bathroom tile is also magnetic.
 If you have a chipped bathroom tile with its broken piece missing, it may be down there.

-4. A preventive measure you can take is attaching a shower stopper with a chain attachment.
-Some have multipurpose chain attachments that prevent it from floating away and catch things like hair, floss, fabrics, and other gunk sinks into your drain.
-It’s an inexpensive piece of equipment you can buy to prevent water damage in the future.
+4. A preventative measure you can take is attaching a shower stopper with a chain attachment.
+Some have multipurpose chain attachments that prevent them from floating away and catch things like hair, floss, fabrics, and other gunk that sinks into your drain.
+It’s an inexpensive piece of equipment you can buy to prevent water damage.

-A professional can locate the source of the leak if it isn’t from a damaged gasket, broken shower or faucet pipe, excessive moisture build-up, or loose grout lines.
+A professional can locate the source of the leak if it’s from a damaged gasket, broken shower or faucet pipe, excessive moisture buildup, or loose grout lines.

-Call for Mac5 services when a water leak isn’t going away before shower leaks worsen.
+Call for Mac 5 services when a water leak isn’t going away, before your shower leak gets worse.

-Report water damage and what you think is causing the problem to get a free estimate on our website.
-We can fix all your leaks and repair all your drains!
+Report water damage and what you think is causing the problem to get a free estimate from us.
+We can fix all your leaks and repair all your drains.

-Whether the leaking is from broken pipes that need repair or your ceiling is leaking day and night.
-We can help you solve the issue!
+Whether the leaking is from broken pipes that need repair or your ceiling is leaking day and night, we can help you resolve the issue promptly and effectively.

 No Comments yet!